-Respite care gives family carers a planned break from their caring responsibilities, while ensuring the person they look after continues to receive safe, professional support.
-It is not about stepping away from your role — it is about sustaining it.
-Taking time to rest, recharge, and look after your own health is not a luxury; it is a necessity.
+Respite care gives you a planned break from your caring duties, while making sure your loved one still gets safe, professional support.
+It’s not about stepping away — it’s about keeping going.
+Taking time to rest, recharge, and look after your own health isn’t a luxury.
+It’s a necessity.

 What Exactly Is Respite Care?

-Respite care is temporary care provided to a person with care needs so that their usual carer can take a break.
-The break might be a few hours, a full day, a weekend, or even a week or more.
-During that time, a professional care worker steps in to provide all the support the person needs, following the same care plan and routines they are used to.
+In simple terms, it’s temporary care for the person you look after, so you can take a breather.
+That break might be a few hours, a full day, a weekend, or even a week or longer.
+While you’re away, a professional care worker steps in and provides all the support your loved one needs, following the same care plan and routines they’re used to.

-The word “respite” simply means relief or rest.
-The purpose is to give family carers time to attend to their own needs — whether that is attending a medical appointment, spending time with other family members, going on holiday, or simply having a quiet afternoon at home without the constant responsibility of caring.
+The word “respite” just means relief or rest.
+The whole idea is to give you time for your own needs — whether that’s a doctor’s appointment, catching up with other family members, going on holiday, or just having a quiet afternoon at home without the weight of caring on your shoulders.

 Types of Respite Care